AF-Github1/WebotsWorkshop/README.md

 **SCENE TREE**

-It's the visual representation for the entire node hierarchy and its the interface where the user can modify, create or delete nodes.
+It is the visual representation for the entire node hierarchy and its the interface where the user can modify, create or delete nodes.

 **WORLD**